Tomshiii/ahk_wiki/Latest/Classes/Editors/adobe.md

 > [!Warning]
 > ### ⚠️ `swapSequences()`
-By default (assuming the user is using [`PremiereRemote`](<https://github.com/Tomshiii/ahk/wiki/PremiereRemote>)) this class is constantly checking the user's active sequence and the previous most active sequence to allow for `prem.swapSequences()` to be called and have it swap between them.
+By default (assuming the user is using [`PremiereRemote`](<https://github.com/Tomshiii/ahk/wiki/PremiereRemote>)) this class (`prem {`) is constantly checking the user's active sequence and the previous most active sequence(s) to allow for this function `swapSequences()` to be called and have it swap between them.
 I have not noticed any performance penalty with this functionality but the user has the ability to disable this feature from within `settingsGUI()` in the `Editors > Premiere` menu.
+The total sequences to swap between can also be set within `settingsGUI()`

 ***